Foster Youth Services

 Those who apply early could potentially receive all of the above awards combined.

 Submit the FAFSA (Free Application for Federal Student Aid) now at fafsa.gov then check your student email for your next step.

-Students are charged $46 per unit for their classes, unless they have the BOG Fee Waiver!
-Apply by submitting the FAFSA or completing the BOG Application separately.
+Students are charged $46 per unit for their classes, unless they have the CCPG Fee Waiver!
+Apply by submitting the FAFSA or completing the CCPG Application separately.
 Students who were in foster care at any point after turning 13 years old do not need to provide any parental information.

 For more information on available financial aid, click the "What's Available Through Financial Aid" link.

 Additional Resources Available:

 Priority registration (getting to enroll in your classes before they're opened to others) is available to all current or former foster youth!
 All you need to do is provide documentation of your having been in foster care or a ward of the court to the Columbia College Financial Aid Office, and you will automatically receive priority registration.
 Do this early (before March for the upcoming Fall) so that you can take advantage of your early registration date.
 Call Admissions & Records at 209-588-5231 with any registration questions.